 The Wikipedia article lists the talent that performed in the show, but Patsy Cline wasn't among them.
-There's a good chance she wasn't able to sing on the show, as her car accident was on June 14, 1961, only three weeks before she was scheduled to perform.
-The show went off the air on September 22, 1961, so they may not have been able to get her on.
+There's a good chance she couldn't sing on the show, as her car accident was on June 14, 1961, only three weeks before she was scheduled to perform.
+The show went off the air on September 22, 1961, so they may not have been able to get her back on by then.